New offshore wind farms

 Why is wind energy important?

-That is less than the previous expected estimate of 50GW.
+That is less than the previously expected estimate of 50GW.
 This is because the transition from fossil fuels to electricity use by, amongst others, industry, is lagging behind.
-The costs of constructing wind farms have also risen.
+The costs of constructing offshore wind farms have also risen.

 You can read more about the North Sea Wind Energy Infrastructure Plan on the page Offshore Energy Infrastructure.